microsoft/ai-freezer-azure/README.md

 ### Azure Budgets

 It's a good idea to also set up a budget for resource group (don't worry if you don't know what all these terms mean yet, we'll explain everything as we go).
+An Azure budget will send you email warning you that you've reached the amount specified.
+It won't turn off your services, so you will still have to log in and turn off any service you no longer want to be charged for.
 We've included a budget set at $5/mo as part of the Azure template, but if you want to learn more about costs on Azure, [here](https://docs.microsoft.com/en-us/azure/cost-management-billing/costs/quick-acm-cost-analysis) is a good starting place.

 ## Azure Resources